-With so many amazing activities just outside of Queenstown, having your own wheels is really the best way to get out to them.
+With so many amazing hiking trails, mountains, lakes, and day trips just outside of Queenstown center, having your own wheels is really the best way to get out to them.

-There’s dozens of car rental companies in town, so it can be hard choosing one.
-Luckily for us we found Omega Rental.
+There are dozens of car rental companies in town, so it can be hard choosing one.

 If you want something cheap, then you can’t go past Omega.